shanemcw/homebridge-amazondash-MAC/README.md

 [AmazonDash-MAC] ERROR: tcpdump closed, code 1
 ```

-You'll need to configure `tcpdump` to be run via `sudo` by the `homebridge` user without without a password.
+You'll need to configure `tcpdump` to be run via `sudo` by the `homebridge` user without a password.
 * For this configuration, you'll need the location of `tcpdump` on your system via e.g. `whereis tcpdump`.

 #### Method One: If you already have an entry for the `homebridge` user in your `sudoers` file